Most Famous Logos With a Face

 Logo AkzoNobel

-The well-known Dutch manufacturer of paints and varnishes, AkzoNobel, has a one-color logo.
-And this is very unexpected for a company that deals with paints, supplying them to more than 80 countries worldwide.
+The famous Dutch manufacturer of paint and varnish materials, AkzoNobel, has a monochromatic logo.
+This is very unexpected for a company that deals with paints, supplying them to more than 80 countries worldwide.
 Its emblem consists of two parts: graphic and text.
-The picture shows a man waving his hand.
-He pulled it forward and raised his palm as if calling others to him or pointing to something important.
-The figure spans ¾ of the icon and appears to emerge from negative space because it is blue on a white background.
-But the palette is not uniform but gradient: the fingertips are the lightest, and the opposite hand is darker.
+The drawing shows a man waving his arm.
+He stretches it forward and raises his palm as if calling others to him or pointing to something important.
+The figure occupies ¾ of the icon and seems to emerge from negative space, as it is blue on a white background.
+However, the palette is not homogeneous; it is a gradient: the fingertips are the lightest, and the opposite hand is darker.
 Below the person is the name of the international firm.
-It is written in bold type, where lowercase and uppercase characters are mixed.
-‘A’, ‘k’, ‘N’, ‘b’ and ‘l’ have semi-rounded tops.
-Angles and sharp protrusions are preserved only at “z.”
+It is written in a bold font with a mixture of lowercase and uppercase characters.
+The letters “A,” “k,” “N,” “b,” and “l” have semicircular tops.
+Only “z” retains its corners and sharp protrusions.

 Foot Locker